dylanlavon/VIPER-A-Star/README.md

 Arguments:
 - _heuristic_, **required**, positional: Tell the script which heuristic function to use. [manhattan, euclidean, octile]
 - _size_: Width/height of the grid; 50 by default.
 Will be overwritten by the size of a map if using --use_map.
 - _use_map_: The full name of an image in the _maps_ subdirectory.
 Defines barrier/empty nodes.
 Replaces the size of the grid if using _size_.
+- _path_only_: Supply two node locations in the form [X1 Y1 X2 Y2].
+Running using this arg will only render the final path between these two nodes.
+Can be used with or without loading a map.

 <br><br>
 ## Using img_to_grid.py